acadadev/rosrider_doc/05_PARAMETERS/README.md

       ⚠️&nbsp;CRITICAL WARNING
     </div>
     <div class="ck2">
         The Biquad filter implementation is mathematically tuned strictly for a 20Hz update configuration.
+Do not use them with other update rates.
     </div>
 </div>